Guide to choosing a supplier

 • Process control methods used

-• Whether the company is ISO 9000 registered (the ISO system is a quality management system which ensures the creation of quality, consistent products by means of providing specific steps and processes to follow)
+• Whether the company is ISO 9000 registered (the ISO system is a quality management system that ensures the creation of quality, consistent products by means of providing specific steps and processes to follow)

-• Approaches to problem solving and preventative maintenance.
+• Approaches to problem-solving and preventative maintenance.
 If a company is doing preventative maintenance, there will be records that you may have to look at.
 When machinery is down, it could cost a company a large sum of money daily.
 Good companies will monitor their machines religiously.

 • Cleanliness and housekeeping.
-If possible, conduct an informal inspection of your supplier’s factory or work space.
+If possible, conduct an informal inspection of your supplier’s factory or workspace.
 If it is messy and dirty, that is an indicator of the kind of service and product you are going to receive.

 Service